sobhushan/Ailustrations/README.md

 # Imagino

 Imagino is a Streamlit-based application that allows users to generate AI-powered images using Hugging Face's Stable Diffusion model.
 It also includes Firebase authentication for user login and signup.
+The application is designed with a user-friendly interface and supports real-time chat for expert consultation.

 ## Project Structure